-Website: www.financial-ombudsman.org.uk
+Or visit the website www.financial-ombudsman.org.uk

-This service is free to you and you can find out more at any time by contacting the Financial Ombudsman Service.
-You do not have to accept the decision of the Financial Ombudsman Service and you're free to go to court instead if you wish.
+This service is free to you, and you can find out more at any time by contacting the Financial Ombudsman Service.
+You don't have to accept the decision of the Financial Ombudsman Service and you're free to go to court instead if you wish.